mcqll/mcqll.github.io/_people/li.xiaoyi.md

 ---
 layout: person
-name: Emily Mulhall
+name: Xiaoyi Li
-position: alum-undergrad
+position: undergrad
 description:
-img: emilym.jpg
+img:

 profile:
   img: # optional, another image, if different from the one on the people page
+  office: # address
   cv:
   website:
-  office: # address

 ---